PeymanKh/CRFMS/tests/README.md

 This folder contains automated unittests for CRFMS system.
 The tests are designed for core business rules, workflows, and edge cases.

 ## Test Modules
-1. test_pricing_strategies.py: This module tests different pricing strategies.
+1. **test_pricing_strategies.py**: This module tests different pricing strategies.
 The system has three pricing strategies:
       - First Order Discount: 15% discount on first order
       - Loyalty Customer Discount: 10% discount on every 5th order
       - Normal pricing: No discount

-2.
+2. **test_reservations.py**: This module tests reservation logic.
+It tests different scenarios like:
+      - Customer tries to reserve an available car
+      - Customer tries to reserve a vehicle that is already reserved
+      - Customer tries to reserve a picked-up vehicle

+3. **test_rental_flow**:

 ## How to run tests
 1. Navigate to the tests folder using ```cd tests``` command from the root directory`.